 This manual is designed to help ensure that foreign governments can extend appropriate consular services to their nationals in the United States and that the United States complies with its legal obligations to such governments.
 These legal obligations arise primarily from treaties, which form part of the supreme law of the land under Article VI of the U.S. Constitution.
 The instructions and guidance contained in this manual must be followed by all federal, state, and local government officials, whether law enforcement, judicial, or other, insofar as they pertain to foreign nationals subject to the officials' authority or to matters within the officials' competence.
-Compliance with these instructions and guidance will also help ensure that the United States can insist upon rigorous compliance by foreign governments with respect to U.S. nationals abroad, and will help prevent both international and domestic litigation.
+Compliance with these instructions and guidance by foreign governments with respect to U.S. nationals abroad, and will help prevent both international and domestic litigation.
 The Department of State appreciates the assistance of all federal, state, and local government officials in helping to achieve these objectives.